‘Til

 two films also shared cast: Besides

-Depp, both Helena Bonham Carter and Lord of the
+Depp, both Helena Bonham Carter and Lord of

 Rings star Christopher Lee have roles in the two movies.